Woven Being: Art for Zhegagoynak/Chicagoland: Block Museum - Northwestern University

 Indigenous voices, however, are often absent from art narratives of Chicago, past and present.
 This silence is damaging.
 The Block initiated the exhibition Woven Being: Art for Zhegagoynak/Chicagoland with the question: what would it mean if Indigenous people with ties to this land were the point of entry for thinking about art in Chicago and its region through time?
 Guided by Indigenous collaborations, priorities, and voices, the exhibition foregrounds the perspectives of Indigenous artists currently based in the city and those from nations forcibly displaced from the area in the nineteenth century.
 The Block is forming Woven Being through Indigenous curatorial methodologies that prioritize collaboration, reciprocity, and sustained dialogue with an expanding, intergenerational community of Indigenous knowledge sharers and non-Indigenous allies.

-Through the perspectives of four collaborating artists—Andrea Carlson (Grand Portage Ojibwe), Kelly Church (Match-E-Be-Nash-E-Wish Band of Pottawatomi), Nora Moore Lloyd (Lac Courte Oreilles Band of Lake Superior Chippewa), and Jason Wesaw (Pokagon Band of Potawatomi) —Woven Being will explore confluences that have shaped and continue to shape Indigenous creative practices in the region.
+Through the perspectives of four collaborating artists—Andrea Carlson (Grand Portage Ojibwe/European descent), Kelly Church (Match-E-Be-Nash-She-Wish Tribe of Pottawatomi/Ottawa), Nora Moore Lloyd (Lac Courte Oreilles Band of Lake Superior Chippewa), and Jason Wesaw (Pokagon Band of Potawatomi) —Woven Being will explore confluences that have shaped and continue to shape Indigenous creative practices in the region.
 The place now known as Chicago is a critical nexus for Indigenous art and art histories that impact the larger Great Lakes Region and beyond.
 The artists are partnering with the Block team to create constellations of their own artwork and historical and contemporary artworks by Indigenous artists to shape the exhibition’s content.
 Selections highlight themes we have identified in dialogue with diverse project advisors: kinship between materials, relations across regional landways and waterways, and Indigenous Futurisms through the weaving together of past, present, and future temporal lenses.

 Seen together the artist’s constellations form intimate and interwoven stories that resist the monolithic storytelling that too often characterizes presentations of Indigenous art in museums still shaped by colonial mindsets and practices.
 Oral interviews with the collaborating artists will serve as a foundation for the exhibition’s interpretative materials and its accompanying publication, centering the artists’ voices and respecting their agency in determining contexts for the display of their work.
 Instead of a comprehensive overview of regional art, Woven Being will offer diverse Indigenous perspectives of Chicagoland’s layered Indigenous art histories.
 These are central not only to understanding Chicago and its region, but also to understanding the widely interconnected Indigenous arts that have been, and continue to be, woven across the entirety of Turtle Island (North America).